reduxjs/redux/docs/recipes/reducers/07-UpdatingNormalizedData.md

 import {schema} from "./models";

 const rootReducer = combineReducers({
-  // Insert the auto-generated Redux-ORM reducer containing our model "tables" entities : schema.reducer()
+  // Insert the auto-generated Redux-ORM reducer.
+This will
+  // initialize our model "tables", and hook up the reducer
+  // logic we defined on each Model subclass entities : schema.reducer()
 });